 The Performance Measures for Student Success Report is the North Carolina Community College System's (NCCCS) major accountability document.
 This annual performance report is based on data compiled from the previous year and serves to inform colleges and the public on the performance of all North Carolina community colleges.
 Isothermal Community College is committed to using this system to continuously monitor, evaluate, and improve the quality of programs offered in Rutherford and Polk counties.

-The 2015 Performance Measures for Student Success reports that the College was above the average college percentage in four of the eight performance measures as shown on the following chart.
+The 2016 Performance Measures for Student Success reports that the College was above the average college percentage in four of the seven performance measures as shown on the following chart.

 NCCCS Performance Measure